hardillb/node-red-node-geofence/README.md

 ```

-And also includes the distance from the centre (or centroid for polygons) of the
+And also includes the distance in meters from the centre (or centroid for polygons) of the
 region.

 The config node uses leaflet and openstreetmap data so requires internet access.